 Article by: Deidre Forster

-Hopefully you thought about that before now.
+Hopefully, you thought about that before now.
 Job interviews aren’t just stressful for the applicants; the hiring official has a lot riding on the decision, too.
 After all, it’s your decision.
 It’s your employee.
 You want to make the best choice possible.

 Time to rewind – at least a few days – and think up some insightful interview questions.
 Everyone comes in prepared to answer the standard questions like: “What strengths do you bring to this job?” or “What is your work style?”
 Yawn.
 Why not shake things up a bit and rework the old standards for today’s modern business world?
 Make the questions relevant to the job, your company, your expectations.

 Philosophy.
 Use philosophical questions to determine your applicants’ moral backbone.
 A person’s sense of right and wrong is an important part of the total applicant.
-While many people (including a number of you reading this blog) have no problem pilfering a company pen, I would hope most of you reading this would not feel as comfortable using the company credit card to buy a birthday gift for your spouse.
-But where is the ethical line your company draws and how do you determine which side the applicant would be most at home?
+While many people (including many of you reading this blog) have no problem pilfering a company pen, I would hope most of you reading this would not feel as comfortable using the company credit card to buy a birthday gift for your spouse.
+But where is the ethical line your company draws, and how do you determine which side the applicant would be most at home?
 Find out.
 It’s better to eliminate someone whose ethics may be a bit sketchy before you hire them.
 You don’t want a Girl Friday who skims change from the coffee fund.